 The teaching philosophy is inspired by the Reggio Emilia Approach.
 In this approach, the curriculum is emergent and based on the children's interests.
 The teacher will observe, listen, and ask open-ended questions to find what sparks the children's interests.
-She then will prepare the environment and next activity based on the children's inquiries.
+The environment and next activity will then be prepared based on the children's inquiries.
 The children are viewed as constructivists in their own learning and are given opportunities to discover and learn new things on their own.

 The classroom, farm, and woods will be used as a second educator allowing for open ended play, risk taking, collaboration with peers, creative thinking, problem solving and more.
 Children learn best through play and exploration in nature.
 The children will engage in actvities they are able to do individually, with peers, and in a group setting led by a teacher.